robaho/keydb/README.md

 high performance key value database written in Go

-bulk insert and sequential read \< 3 microsecs
+bulk insert and sequential read \< 3 micro secs

+random access read of disk based record, approx. 13 us

 uses LSM trees, see https://en.wikipedia.org/wiki/Log-structured_merge-tree

-limitation of max 1024 byte keys, to allow efficient on disk index searching, but has compressed keys which allows for very efficient storage of time series data (market tick data)in the same table
+limitation of max 1024 byte keys, to allow efficient on disk index searching, but has compressed keys which allows for very efficient storage of time series data (market tick data) in the same table

 use the dbdump and dbload utilities to save/restore databases to a single file, but just zipping up the directory works as well...